-The Resources page is where I’m parking all the links to websites, books, etc. that contain information about Luna that I either use regularly.
-Individual resources (like papers) that I have actually used are linked at the bottom of the relevant article.
+The Resources page is where I’m parking all the links to resources that contain information about Luna that I use regularly.
+Individual resources (like papers and books) that I have actually used are linked at the bottom of the relevant page.